You're listening to Jason Lewis in for Rush Limbaugh.

 Apparently, though, it wasn't some guy in Peoria.

-That's that's the only thing that I know.
+That's the only thing that I know.

 Welcome back.